 Once you've attended our seminar you can join our drop in sessions!
 We will have drop ins every other week in October and November, and will be taking a break over the holidays to resume in January.
 Drop ins are $30 each and you can attend as many as you like.

 Drop in dates and the form to sign up will be coming soon!

 What is article searching?
 Article searching is training your dog to find articles that have been dropped, thrown, or left behind that hold recent human scent.
 Your dog learns to search for them, then indicate with a down when they find them.
 Article searching is a great game to teach your dog to use their mental and physical energy!!
 It requires less from the dog and handler physically compared to tracking and can be a useful skill for them to know should you ever need to look for something left behind.

 Our articles class runs for six weeks in length and will be both indoors and out.
 You can train articles in addition to tracking, or as it's own seperate game.
 If you are doing both they can be worked on at the same time, you do not need to finish one class before starting the other unless you want too for other reasons.
 This class is open to all dogs, no prior classes are required.

 Dogs in this class do not have to have obedience skills, nor do they have to be good with other dogs as they are only out one at a time.
 Your dog does have to be food motivated for this class, we can help you with that if you feel your dog may not be as motivated as needed, just ask for some tips and tricks!

-For inquiries about classes, boarding, retail sales, or our training programs please call Amy @ 306-960-5415 or use our contact form.
+For inquiries about all our services, including daycare, please phone 306-960-5415 or use our contact form.